nlepage/go-wasm-http-talk/slides.md

 Notes:
 - A little warning before we go any further.
-- When you are building to wasm, you have to make sure all your code and dependencies are compatible.
+- When you are building to WebAssembly, you have to make sure all your code and dependencies are compatible.
 - This means for example that you cannot rely on C bindings, or system dependencies, or a database server.
 - That being said, today I'm going to focus on the HTTP side of things.